Code of conduct: publication of the accreditation requirements for monitoring bodies

 Codes of conduct are part of the compliance tools provided by the General Data Protection Regulation (GDPR).
 They enable a business sector to support the compliance of the professionals concerned through practical and operational recommendations.

 When drawing up a code of conduct, the association or federation representing professionals must organise the monitoring of the code after its approval.
-For this purpose, the RGPD provides the intervention of a third party organization that must be approved by the CNIL in order to fulfil this mission.
+For this purpose, the RGPD provides the intervention of a third party organization that must be accredited by the CNIL in order to fulfil this mission.

 The main requirements of the repository